This article is synchronized and updated to xLog by Mix Space

 password: ... # Enter NAS password twice

-# Press enter for the rest
+# Just press enter for the rest

-After creating the configuration on your local computer as described above, you can use the previously mentioned rclone copy
+After creating the configuration on your local computer as described above, you can use the previously introduced rclone copy or rclone sync commands to sync files (e.g., upload local files to NAS or download NAS files to local).

 ::: warning

-Important Note: After each run, the files at the destination will be identical to those at the source.
-If files are deleted at the source and sync is run, the corresponding files at the destination will also be deleted (using rclone copy
+Special Note: After each run, the files at the target address will be completely consistent with the source address.
+If files are deleted from the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete files at the target address).

 :::